rtzll/cic-study/README.md

   (`before-catalog`), it builds the index outright while holding the usual `RowExclusiveLock`; CIC wakes up, sees a ready+valid index, and exits immediately.
-- As soon as the catalog row exists but CIC is still building or validating (`exists-not-ready`, `ready-not-valid`, `validation-phase`), overlapping creation almost always trips Postgres’ deadlock detector.
-In **most** of runs the database cancels the concurrent build and lets the non-concurrent build finish; on rare runs the cancellation flips the other way.
+- As soon as the catalog row exists but CIC is still building or waiting to validate (`exists-not-ready`, `ready-not-valid`), overlapping creation almost always trips Postgres’ deadlock detector.
+In **most** runs the database cancels the concurrent build and lets the non-concurrent build finish; on rare runs the cancellation flips the other way.
-- Very occasionally the `ready-not-valid` or `validation-phase` overlaps complete without error, but the common outcome remains a deadlock cancellation once both builders contend for the same locks.
+- When we wait until CIC is actively inside the validation phase (scenario `validation-phase` the IF NOT EXISTS call now succeeds most of the time because the concurrent session already holds the heavier locks it needs.
+  Deadlocks can still happen, but they are now the exception rather than the rule.

 ## Scenarios